Benna96/witcher-3-reasonable-senses-configurable/README.md

 - Glow for each supported type of object is configurable from a mod menu
 - Support herbs
 - Support some types of containers separately from other containers
-- Only supports a subset of the types predecessor does at the current moment (planning to add all tho)
-  - Containers (chests, barrels, boxes, etc)
-  - Doors
-  - Posters

 ## Technical